-According to California Marine Mammal Stranding Network records, maintained by the NMFS Southwest Region, one human-caused northern fur seal mortality (due to a head injury) was reported from a non-fisheries source in 1999, resulting in an estimated annual mortality of 0.2 northern fur seals in 1997-2001.
+According to the Marine Mammal Stranding Network records, maintained by the NMFS Southwest and Northwest Regions, no human-caused northern fur seal mortalities were reported from non-fisheries sources in 2000-2004.
 This estimate is considered a minimum because not all stranded animals are found, reported, or examined for cause of death (via necropsy by trained personnel).